Tutorials

 Other Platforms

+Plausible has integration guides for Webflow, Squarespace, Wix, Shopify, Ghost, and Docusaurus.
 Check the full documentation for your specific platform.

 Step 4: Verify Installation

 Not seeing data?
-Common issues:
+Common fixes:

-Step 5: Set Up Goals (Optional but Recommended)
+Step 5: Set Up Goals

 Goals let you track specific actions: button clicks, form submissions, signups, purchases.
-This is where analytics becomes actually useful for decision-making.
+This is where analytics becomes useful for decision-making.

 Pageview Goals